pfgithub/threadclient/README.md

         has the same. improve how this is represented in Generic data and improve how it is displayed on the page. currently, {header, replies}
         is how posts exist. instead, change so the top level can have either a listing or a single thread. listings are single_thread[]. single_thread has {parents: thing[]} which might have a load more on top and {replies: thing[]}
+-   [x] choose how to sort comments
+-   [ ] make it possible for sorting menus to not reload the entire page on click (eg add an option to menu actions no_reload: true that tells the renderer to clear the content area, load, and refill it without clearing any of the frame and without pushing a new history item)
 -   [ ] oembed (eg for youtube and other sites)
 -   [ ] add a settings page where you can enable/disabled `Code` buttons and other developer tools. (hide them by default)
 -   [ ] support hovering on eg user or subreddit links to see a small info card